asgarisepide/22nm-FDSOI-mixed-signal-ic-portfolio/README.md

 Custom integrated circuit projects focused on analog, mixed-signal, sensing, and high-speed interfaces.

+For a new project, we designed a current-readout architecture for gas sensing in 22nm FDSOI.
+The excitation signal is a sine wave superimposed on a staircase signal.
+The staircase creates a large DC component, which can easily saturate the integrator.
+So, we implemented a current mirror to subtract the DC currents from the DC staircase and only amplify the AC signal, which contains the information.
+There is a feedback path for automatic current control that activates IDACs.
+It injects a compensating current before the integration.

 ## Featured 22nm, FD-SOI Chip

 ### Gas Sensor Readout IC (PAH Detection)